atlanmod/ATL_MR/README.md

 ###Hadoop cluster
 It is also possible to run ATL/MapReduce on a hadoop cluster such as [CDH-Cloudera](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) or [Amazon Elastic MapReduce (EMR)](http://aws.amazon.com/fr/elasticmapreduce/).
-The jar files and dependencies can be found in the **dist** folder.
+The jar files and dependencies are created in the **dist** folder by executing the dist-*.xml ant scripts.

+**Please note that hints on the execution syntax are provided.
+For more information please check the run.bat/run.sh files in the dist folder**.